Slow transport and bound states for spinless fermions with long-range Coulomb interactions on one-dimensional lattices: numerical results

-In the above we have shown that, even if the system retains diffusion transport, the transport and relaxation is slowed down upon tuning coupling to stronger values.
-In fact the above relations \eqref{eq:z:log:t} and \eqref{eq:tau:vs:V} may hold only for intermediate range of couplings.
-For large couplings, say $V=32$, $z$ keeps vibrating around a constant value at late times that is below 0.5 (see Fig.\ref{fig:z:t:large:V}).
-This indicates that transport is even slowed at large $V$ and a transition to subdiffusion occurs.
+In the above we have shown that, for intermediate couplings, the system should enter a steady state with normal diffusive transport, only that the time scale $\tau$ for the onset of it can be very long.
+In fact, for large couplings, the system may never reach diffusion and Eqs. \eqref{eq:z:log:t} and \eqref{eq:tau:vs:V} are no longer valid.
+We illustrate this in Fig. \ref{fig:z:t:large:V} for the coupling $V=32$.
+One can see that $z$ keeps oscillating around a constant value at late times that is below 0.5 (the oscillation may come from numerical errors when taking the logarithmic derivative in Eq. \eqref{eq:z:def}).
+This indicates that the transport is further slowed down at large $V$ and a dynamical phase transition to subdiffusion occurs.

-Note that the above relaxation time and other quantities, drawn from the bipartite quench, are essentially thermodynamic limit values.
-Next we corroborate the above observations by studying dynamics for short finite systems but longer time scales.
+Note that the above quantities drawn from the bipartite quench dynamics are essentially the thermodynamic limit results.
+In practice we find that it is harder to simulate the dynamics for even larger $V$ using the TDVP algorithm.
+Next we study the other quantity $f(t)$ for short finite systems, but for much larger couplings and longer time scales.